CyanWatts/Pirate_Duel_MicroBattles2/README.md

 # Pirate_Duel_MicroBattles2
 A C#-based easy pixel version of the "Pirate Duel" game in Micro Battles2. </br>
-I use Visual Studio 2019(WinForm) to write this game.
+I use Visual Studio 2019(WinForm) to write this game.</br>
+I'am deeply impressed by the excellent idea of the game series "Micro Battles", in which each player uses only one key to control his/her role and still enjoys a lot.
+However, it seems we can't play it in our Windows OS, so I come up with the idea to write a simple pixel version of my favorite game in "Micro Battles", which I call "Pirate Duel".
+Really hope this little project can bring some inspiration to you!

 0. File Structure：